I figured it would be best if I revised the design. I had thought of a few improvements since I built my marble machine blocks.

 I took the blocks I had built so far, the marble pump, and some parts from my modular marble machine to a local hacker space gathering to let some really big kids play with it.
 I was keen to see how others would use the blocks.

 From watching others play with the blocks, I realized there was a problem.
-The horizontal increment for all my blocks is 32 mm, but the vertical increment was 12 mm.
+The horizontal increment for all my blocks is 32 mm, but the vertical increment was 12 mm (A and B vs C on its side).
 People often placed blocks on their side to get height, but 32mm is not an even multiple of 12 mm, so that caused the height increment to no longer work out evenly.

 Next: Marble lifter